 Bed and Breakfast, Establishment.
 A private, owner-occupied house where four or more rooms are let or rented to the transient public and a breakfast is included in the occupancy charge.
 The only meal provided is breakfast, there shall be no cooking in rooms, and rooms for rent shall be part of the primary residential structure.
 The land involved shall meet the current minimum lot area requirements.
-Parking shall conform to § 30.9(B), Parking.
 This use is permitted only in General and Limited Business Districts.
+(4/13)

 Bed and Breakfast, Home.
 A private owner-occupied home where three or fewer rooms are let or rented to the transient public, and a breakfast is included in the occupancy charge.
 The only meal provided is breakfast which may be served between the hours of 5 AM and 11:30 AM, there shall be no cooking in occupied rooms, and the occupied rooms shall be part of the primary residential structure.
 The land involved shall meet the current minimum lot area requirements.
-Parking shall conform to § 30.9(B), Parking.
+(4/13)

 Boarding House, Home.
 A private owner-occupied home where three (3) or fewer rooms are let or rented to live-in boarders for stays of four months or more, and board is provided.
 There shall be no cooking in rented rooms, and rooms for rent shall be part of the primary residential structure.
 The land involved shall meet the current minimum lot area requirements.
-Parking shall conform to § 30.9, Parking.
+(4/13)